-For your convenience, we have negotiated room blocks at two nearby hotels from Tuesday, October 15 through Thursday, October 17.
+For your convenience, we will be negotiating room blocks at two nearby hotels from Tuesday, October 20 through Thursday, October 22.
 The rooms will fill up quickly, so we recommend that you make your reservation far in advance.
 Please use the booking information below.

 181 Peachtree Street NE, Atlanta, GA 30303

 Discounted Group Rate:

 Guests can reserve online by selecting appropriate dates, using promo code VNAVNAA and clicking "find" to complete the reservation process or simply call 1-800-241-3333 and reference the Venture Atlanta Room Block.